pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 70        }
 71    }
 72}

 ```

 ### Publish and subscribe

-Subscribe to receive messages; publish sends to subscribers of that channel.

-Subscribe:
+Subscribe to a channel; publish is triggered on PNConnectedCategory in the listener above.

 ```
 `1[self.client subscribeToChannels: @[@"hello-world-channel"] withPresence:YES];
 `
 ```

-See Publish and Subscribe docs.

 ## Complete example

-Your AppDelegate should look like:
+Your AppDelegate class (macOS and other platforms):

 ```
 1!-- MACOS -->